 a.
-Mayor Hemminge r Regarding Change in Agenda Order.
-[18-0717] -- ------------------- ------------- ------------------------- ----------- b.
-Mayor Hemminger Regarding Good Neighbor Initiative Night [18-0718] Out and Block Party.

-Mayor Hemminger noted that Item 11 had been moved forward on the agenda.

-Mayor Hemminger said that the Town would be co-hosting the Night Out and Block Party at the Hargraves Center on Thursday from 5:00 to 8:30 pm.

-c.
-Mayor Hemminger Regarding Council Committee on [18-0719]

-Economic Sustainability Meeting.

-Mayor Hemminger noted that the Committee on Economic Sustainability meeting would be held on Friday at 8:00 am at the Chapel Hill Public Library.
-It would include updates on current development projects and the future Land Use Map project, she said.

-d.
-Mayor Hemminger Regarding Charting Our Future Online [18-0720] Survey.

-Mayor Hemminger encouraged everyone, including Council members, to take the online survey at chartingourfuture.info.
+Mayor Hemminger Regarding Change in Agenda Order.
+[18-0717] 10-07171 Mayor Hemminger noted that Item 11 had been moved forward on the agenda. b.
+Mayor Hemminger Regarding Good Neighbor Initiative Night Out and Block Party.
+[18-0718] Mayor Hemminger said that the Town would be co-hosting the Night Out and Block Party at the Hargraves Center on Thursday from 5:00 to 8:30 pm. c.
+Mayor Hemminger Regarding Council Committee on Economic Sustainability Meeting.
+[18-0719] Mayor Hemminger noted that the Committee on Economic Sustainability meeting would be held on Friday at 8:00 am at the Chapel Hill Public Library.
+It would include updates on current development projects and the future Land Use Map project, she said. d.
+Mayor Hemminger Regarding Charting Our Future Online Survey.
+[18-0720] Mayor Hemminger encouraged everyone, including Council members, to take the online survey at chartingourfuture.info. e.

-e.
 Council Member Donna Bell Regarding Event at CURRENT.
-[18-0721]

-Council Member Bell mentioned a September 8th event at a new space called CURRENT that would include stories on citizenship.
-The event would be held at 6:00 pm, she said, adding that more information was available at CURRENTUNC.org.

-f.
-Mayor Hemminger Regarding Sancar Turkish Community [18-0722] Cultural Center Groundbreaking.

-Mayor Hemminger said that the Town was excited about the Sancar Center finally coming to fruition at 1609 Franklin Street.
+[18-0721] Council Member Bell mentioned a September 8th event at a new space called CURRENT that would include stories on citizenship.
+The event would be held at 6:00 pm, she said, adding that more information was available at CURRENTUNC.org. f.
+Mayor Hemminger Regarding Sancar Turkish Community Cultural Center Groundbreaking.
+[18-0722] Mayor Hemminger said that the Town was excited about the Sancar Center finally coming to fruition at 1609 Franklin Street.
 The Center would host visiting Turkish scholars and would be a community gathering place, she said.

 g.
 Mayor Hemminger Regarding Meeting with School Board.

-Mayor Hemminger said that a meeting with the School Board would be held on Monday at Lincoln Center at 6:30 pm.
+[18-0723] Mayor Hemminger said that a meeting with the School Board would be held on Monday at Lincoln Center at 6:30 pm.
+CONSENT Items of a routine nature will be placed on the Consent Agenda to be voted on in a block.

-CONSENT

-Items of a routine nature will be placed on the Consent Agenda to be voted on in a block.
 Any item may be removed from the Consent Agenda by request of the Mayor or any Council Member.

-Approval of the Consent Agenda

-A motion was made by Mayor pro tem Anderson, seconded by Council Member Parker, that R-1 be adopted, which approved the Consent Agenda.
-The motion carried by a unanimous vote.
+Appr oval of the Consent Agenda Park otion was made by Mayor pro tem Anderson, seconded by Council Member er, that R-1 be adopted, which approved the Consent Agenda.
+The motion ed by a unanimous vote.
 1. Approve all Consent Agenda Items.
-[18-0693]
+[18-0693] This resolution(s) and/or ordinance(s) was adopted and/or enacted.
 2. Adopt the Recommended 2018-2019 Capital Fund Program for Public Housing Renovations.
-[18-0694]
+[18-0694] This resolution(s) and/or ordinance(s) was adopted and/or enacted.
 3. Continue the Public Hearing for the Conditioned Self-Storage Facility and Office/Institutional-2 (OI-2) Floor Area Ratio Adjustment Land Use Management Ordinance Text Amendment Application to October 10, 2018.

-Call a Public Hearing for October 10, 2018 to Receive Comments and Consider Enacting Amendments to Section 5-56 of the Town Code to Incorporate the Revised Flood Insurance Study and Flood Insurance Rate Maps.

-5. Adopt Minutes from April 17, 24, and May 8, 15, 22 and June 12, 19, 2017 Meetings.
-[18-0697]
+[18-0695] This resolution(s) and/or ordinance(s) was adopted and/or enacted.
+4. Call a Public Hearing for October 10, 2018 to Receive Comments and Consider Enacting Amendments to Section 5-56 of the Town Code to Incorporate the Revised Flood Insurance Study and Flood Insurance Rate Maps.
+[18-0696] 5.
+This resolution(s) and/or ordinance(s) was adopted and/or enacted.
+Adopt Minutes from April 17, 24, and May 8, 15, 22 and June 12, 19, 2017 Meetings.
+[18-0697] This resolution(s) and/or ordinance(s) was adopted and/or enacted.
+INFORMATION 6.
+Receive Upcoming Public Hearing Items and Petition Status List.
+[18-0698]

-INFORMATION

-6. Receive Upcoming Public Hearing Items and Petition Status [18-0698] List.